aliasboink/website_blog/content/posts/golang_rss_aggregator/index.md

 ## Introduction

-This whole endeavour started out of my desire to learn Golang and the whole process one would have to go through to deploy an application.
-In my day to day job I mostly deal with already existing infrastructure - whether it's the LGTM Grafana Labs stack, already existing deployments or so on, I've never had the opportunity to do the entire process end to end.
+This whole endeavour started out of my desire to learn `Golang` and the whole process one would have to go through to deploy an application.
+In my day to day job I mostly deal with already existing infrastructure - whether it's the LGTM Grafana Labs stack, already existing deployments or so on.
+I've never had the opportunity to do the entire process end to end.
 Might as well just do it.

 This project is built upon the backbone of [what was built in the previous blog post](https://www.adrian-docs.com/posts/argocd_and_gitea/).